BoB13-MSRC-GS/oleviewdotnet/README.md

 ---

 ## Additional features
-### Class object Call Sequence
+### Interface object Call Sequence
 <p align='center'>
 <img src='pics/callsequence.webp'>
 </p>

-- **Lists all sequence of other class objects that can be obtained from an exposed COM class.**
+- **Lists all sequence of other interface objects that can be obtained from an exposed COM interface.**
-- You can obtain various class objects from exposed COM classes, such as IWallet->IWalletItemManager->IWalletItemList->IWalletItem, and understanding them is deep and complex.
+- You can obtain various interface objects from exposed COM interfaces, such as IWallet->IWalletItemManager->IWalletItemList->IWalletItem, and understanding them is deep and complex.
-- From a vulnerability research perspective, it easily identifies the scope of class objects that can be accessed and analyzed.
+- From a vulnerability research perspective, it easily identifies the scope of interface objects that can be accessed and analyzed.
 ---

 ## Achievement
 - We can extract more 91 methods.
 - We can automatically find the vtable of an interface and resolve IDL method names with high accuracy.
-- We can easily determine the target scope of the COM class
+- We can easily determine the target scope of the COM interface
 - As a result, a dramatic reduction in the initial analysis time for vulnerability analysis is possible.